islambek01/currency-converter-demo/README.md

 *   Use of this app involves using the Valet API provided by the Bank of Canada, and as such you agree to the [terms](https://www.bankofcanada.ca/terms/) under which they make this data available for use.
+*   This app should look decent on smaller screens, and has some amount of responsiveness.